What are migraines?

 While migraines are often defined within western medicine as a stand-alone condition, Traditional Chinese Medicine (TCM) views migraines as a symptom of a root imbalance within the body.
 It is the practitioner’s role, therefore, to find and treat the root problem, thus relieving the symptom.
 In this way, any treatment plan must be tailored individually to the patient in line with their own constitutional imbalances and according to their unique pathology.

 From a TCM perspective, migraines are often due to the presence of wind and heat within the body.
 These pathogens can disturb the flow of qi and blood, and lead to stagnation, i.e. pain.
-My own clinical experience would suggest that migraines tend to be a symptom of chronic menstrual or digestive problems.
 With this in mind, a TCM treatment for migraine often aims to build blood, move qi and clear obstructions within the channels, thus restoring the natural flow throughout the body.
+In addition, my own clinical experience would suggest that migraines tend to be a symptom of chronic issues related to one or all of the following—each of which must be addressed during a course of treatment:

 Can acupuncture help me?